GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

    <summary><b>Part 2: QGIS Model</b></summary>
 <br/>

-1. Open QGIS and navigate to the project folder and double-click on the model "QGIS_Model" to run it
+1. Open QGIS, navigate to the project folder and double-click on the model "QGIS_Model" to run it
 3. Put in all required data:
     - CRS: leave the default setting (we recommend using EPSG:25832 for Germany)
     - the color definition file is "colors.txt" in your "./data" folder
     - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names
     - the vector data input "roi" is the output from the script "roi_extractor.bat", so it should be the shapefile in the "./data" folder named as your input for your roi
-    - it's not important where the output files are exported to, you just should find them easily afterwards (mind the recommendations)
+    - it's not important where the output files are exported to, you just should find them easily afterwards
 4. Uncheck both check boxes
 5. Run the model (takes up to 1 min depending on your PC)
 6. It outputs one image and one Excel file at the locations you specified as output folders
 7. Take a look at the image and compare it to <a href="ndvi_colored.png">ndvi_colored.png</a> - does it makes sense?
 There should be your roi colored in four colors (no vegetation in red to high level of vegetation in green)
 8. Proceed if it looks fine, repeat the steps if something seems wrong.
 Remember to check your input values in the model!

 </details>